 But do you actually know how to pack your parcel?

 3 layers of packaging

-As careful as logistics providers are in handling parcels, there will always be that unexpected bump on the road, a nasty turbulence, or accidents that can cause your parcels to be shaken up.
-This is why proper packaging plays a crucial role in making sure that your customers will receive the package in perfect condition.
+As careful as logistics providers are in handling parcels, there’ll always be that unexpected bump on the road, a nasty turbulence, or accidents that can cause your parcels to be shaken up.
+This is why proper packaging plays a crucial role in making sure that your customers receive the package in perfect condition.